-Progesterone is recommended in some ART procedures, as clinicians found that limited release of progesterone or poorly development of follicles unable to produce enough progesterone to necessary for uterine lining development.
+Progesterone is recommended in some ART procedures, as clinicians found that limited release of progesterone or poor development of follicles is unable to produce enough progesterone necessary for uterine lining development.

 Different Progesterone Formulations

-Clinician prescribed the particular dosage for individual patients depending upon the patient’s convenience.
+Clinicians prescribed the particular dosage for individual patients depending upon the patient’s convenience.

-Ravi Sharma is the director at ARTbaby Global (ARThealthcare).
-And a successful pharmacist and a marketer.
-He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
-He is a Pharmacy graduate and M.B.A (marketing).
+Ravi Sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
+He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
+He loves to write about IVF, Surrogacy, and other ART (assisted reproductive technology) news, issues, and updates.
+He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).